Served: 11+ Years

 ~1919 – December 8, 1919 Chesapeake and Ohio Railroad

 Joseph Grous was born October 10, 1856 in Kentucky to German immigrants, Felix and Thelma (Shineker) Grous.
-He started raising a family in Indiana during 1883 and boarded for a time in Riverside, a neighborhood of Cincinnati.
-During 1887 he moved the family to Newport and eventually fathered six children.
+He started raising a family in Indiana during 1883.
+He boarded for a time in Riverside, a neighborhood of Cincinnati, and in 1887 the family moved to Newport and he eventually fathered six children.

 Constable positions, being political, are often tenuous between elections.
 It is probably for this reason that Constable Grous went to work at a steel mill by 1906.
 During 1909, he was elected Vice President of the Sons of German Pioneers Society.
-By 1910, he had been promoted to Foreman at the steel mill.
+By 1910, he had been promoted to Foreman.

-On December 8, 1919, Detective Grous was on the C & O Railroad trestle leading to the bridge over the Ohio River when he was struck by a freight engine.
-He suffered a fractured skull and multiple injuries.
-He was carried across the bridge to Cincinnati where his death is recorded.
+On December 8, 1919, Detective Grous was on the Chesapeake and Ohio Railroad trestle leading to the bridge over the Ohio River when he was struck by a freight engine.
+He suffered a fractured skull and multiple injuries and was carried across the bridge to Cincinnati where his death is recorded.